cirillad/frontend_studing/README.md

 # frontend_studing

-I make this repository for myself, I want to learn frontend technolegies better, cause not a long time ago I undestood how bad im in this
+I make this repository for myself, I want to learn frontend technolegies better, cause not a long time ago I understood how bad im in this

 I`ll make commits here everyday, and note my progress.
 I want to make my git account active and I want to discipline myself